xp44mm/Notebook/F#/Applied Object-Oriented Programming.md

 val it : unit = ()
 ```

-The second main difference between delegate types and function values is that you can invoke a delegate asynchronously, so the delegate’s execution will happen on a separate thread and your program will continue as normal.
+The second main difference between delegate types and function values is that you can invoke a delegate asynchronously, so the delegate's execution will happen on a separate thread and your program will continue as normal.
 To invoke a delegate asynchronously, call the `BeginInvoke` and `EndInvoke` methods.

 Unfortunately, delegates created in F# do not have the `BeginInvoke` and `EndInvoke` methods, so to create delegates that can be invoked asynchronously you must define them in VB.NET or C#.
 In Chapter 11, we look at parallel and asynchronously programming in F# and simple ways to work around this.

 ## Events

-Now that you understand delegates, let’s look at how to take advantage of them to create events.
+Now that you understand delegates, let's look at how to take advantage of them to create events.
 Events are just syntactic sugar for properties on classes that are delegates.
 So when an event is raised, it is really just invoking the combined delegates associated with the event.

 ### Creating Events

-Let’s start with a simple example and work backward from that.
+Let's start with a simple example and work backward from that.
 Unlike C# or VB.NET, there is no event keyword in F#.

 Example 8-11 creates a `NoisySet` type that fires events whenever items are added or removed from the set.
 Rather than keeping track of event subscribers manually, it uses the `Event<'Del, 'Arg>` type, which is discussed shortly.